Phil Loadholt

-Philip Loadholt Jr. (born January 21, 1986) is an American former professional football player who was an offensive tackle and the current offensive line coach for the Mississippi State University.
+Philip Loadholt Jr. (born January 21, 1986) is an American former professional football player, who was an offensive tackle and the current offensive line coach for Mississippi State University.
 He played college football for the Oklahoma Sooners.
 Loadholt was selected by the Minnesota Vikings of the National Football League (NFL) in the second round of the 2009 NFL draft and played for the Vikings from 2009 until his retirement in 2015.
 Prior to joining Colorado's coaching staff, he was an offensive analyst for Oklahoma from 2022 to 2023.
 He also spent time as a player personnel analyst for Ole Miss (2020–21) and UCF (2017).

 Early life

 Loadholt attended Fountain Middle School and Fountain-Fort Carson High School in Fountain, Colorado, where he was a two-way lineman, team captain and a two-time All-State selection.
-His senior year of football ended in the second round to Palisade High School; in that match-up, he played against another two-time All-State selection, Matt Popick.
-In his senior year he also had 113 tackles along with eight touchdowns and was named Colorado Springs Area Player of the Year.
+In his senior year, he recorded 113 tackles along with eight touchdowns and was named Colorado Springs Area Player of the Year.
+His senior season ended with a second-round loss to Palisade High School.
+There, he played against another two-time All-State selection, Matt Popick.
 Also a standout in basketball and track, Loadholt led Fountain-Fort Carson's basketball team to the state title game when he averaged 17 points, 11 rebounds and three blocks per game.
-In track & field, Loadholt won a state championship title in the discus with a throw of 48.23 meters (158–2), and was a state runner-up in the shot put with a personal-best of 16.44 meters (53–10).
+In track & field, Loadholt won a state championship title in discus with a throw of 48.23 meters (158–2), and was a state runner-up in shot put with a personal-best of 16.44 meters (53–10).

-He originally committed to play college football at Colorado, but did not qualify academically, and therefore he headed to junior college.
+He originally committed to play college football at Colorado, but did not qualify academically, and therefore headed to junior college.